jump-dev/Xpress.jl/README.md

 By default, `Xpress_jll` includes a limited size community license.
-If you have purchased a license for FICO Xpress, you should additionally set the `XPAUTH_PATH` environment variable to point to your license file.
+If you have purchased a license for FICO Xpress, you should additionally set the `XPAUTH_PATH` environment variable to point to the directory of your license file.

 ```julia
 import Xpress_jll